-A high hemoglobin count indicates an above-normal level of hemoglobin in your blood.
+A high hemoglobin count indicates an above-normal level of the iron-containing protein in red blood cells.
 Hemoglobin (often abbreviated as Hb or Hgb) is the oxygen-carrying component of red blood cells.

 Hemoglobin, which gives red blood cells their color, helps carry oxygen from the lungs to the rest of the body and carbon dioxide back to the lungs to be exhaled.